A Government That Will Never Shut Down

 Brady Randall

-Prior to pastoral ministry, Brady worked part-time with InterVarsity campus ministry at the University of Pittsburgh.
+Brady joined Orchard Hill Church staff in 2014 and has been the Butler Campus Pastor since 2017.
+Prior to Orchard Hill, he served as a pastor in New Castle, PA, and worked part-time with InterVarsity campus ministry at the University of Pittsburgh.
 He received his undergraduate degree from Grove City College and his Master of Divinity from Pittsburgh Theological Seminary.

-Brady lives in Butler with his wife Emily and kids, Nash and Cora.
+Brady lives in Butler with his wife Emily and kids, Nash and Cora, where he enjoys golfing, hiking, and rooting for all Pittsburgh sports teams.

 Previous